codeweft/api-gateway/README.md

 ## Assumptions/Thinking Pattern:
  - External facing API
+ - AWS Managed KMS key is Default for DynamoDB for now.
+Need to consider Customer Managed Keys for Storing Data.
  - Table updated means new entry in the table
  - Content updated means existing entry updated in table
  - Stack policy is set to be permissive for now.
 Would need to consider locking down DB updates for production data